 Authentication

 Use Bearer authentication when making requests to the Paddle API.
-Get a key from Paddle > Developer Tools > Authentication.
+Get a key from Paddle > Developer tools > Authentication.

 All requests to the Paddle API require authentication unless explicitly stated.
 The API uses Bearer authentication.